 Artists may choose from pristine beaches of the Gulf side, the wild waves of the "Stump Hole," sunny beach homes, or the quieter St. Joseph's Bay side of the Cape.
 All completed work will be displayed after the Quickdraw for judging and sales.
 Enjoy live music and great food from one of the excellent cafes located within a short distance from the festivities.

 The Florida's Finest / QuickDraw Exhibit Reception will be held that evening at the Apalachicola Center for History, Culture and the Arts in historic Apalachicola.

 High school students in the area have come to look forward to Student Art Day, where students chosen by their teachers are paired with professional artists for a morning of painting.

 This experience of one-one work with an artist is unforgettable for the youth of our community, and is part of our mission of arts education through this event.
 Students are supplied with a canvas, paints, and brushes, and are allowed to choose their subject with their artist for the morning.
-Paintings are displayed at the Wet Room all week, so come see what our young people are doing!
+This year's Student Art Day is May 9th at the Mill Pond in Apalachicola.
+Paintings are displayed at the Wet Room the remainder of the week, so come see what our young people are doing!

 Students, please contact your art teacher or principal for details!

 Looking for just the right painting at the end of the week?
 Our focus on the final Sunday of the event is on Small Paintings, at tempting price points!